GuideNepalMutual FundInvestingNAVSEBONFactsheet

 A 30-second tour of the Nepali mutual fund universe

 • 42 schemes, mostly closed-end.
 As of 2026, roughly 35 closed-end and 7 open-end schemes are running, regulated by the Securities Board of Nepal (SEBON) under the Mutual Fund Regulations, 2067 (2010) and the Mutual Fund Directives, 2069.
 Closed-end funds have a fixed corpus, a fixed maturity (typically 7 to 10 years), and trade on NEPSE.
-Open-end funds (like NIBL Sahabhagita Fund — the first open-ended scheme in Nepal) issue and redeem units directly at NAV through the fund manager and are not listed on NEPSE.
+Open-end funds, like NIBL Sahabhagita Fund (the first open-ended scheme in Nepal), issue and redeem units directly at NAV through the fund manager and are not listed on NEPSE.

 • Par value is Rs 10.
 Every scheme issues units at a par value of NPR 10 at launch.
 So "NAV of रू 14.20" means the underlying portfolio is worth 1.42× the original Rs 10 contribution.
 A scheme launched 5 years ago at par with annualised growth of 7% would sit around NAV रू 14; one launched 3 years ago at the same growth rate would be near रू 12.25.
-The age difference alone explains most of what you see when you sort schemes by NAV.
+Age difference alone explains most of what you see when you sort schemes by NAV.

 The factsheet, section by section